Negative Assurance: Meaning

 Statement B: – Machinery of company B is not in bad condition.

-In the above case, Statement A is giving a Positive Assurance while Statement B is giving a Negative Assurance.
-Statement A claims with full positivity and justifies that the machinery is in good condition, on the basis of proofs.
+In the above case, Statement A gives a Positive Assurance while Statement B offers a Negative Assurance.
+Statement A claims with full positivity and justifies that the machinery is in good condition on the basis of proof.
 While Statement B shows a negation, it does not say that the machinery is good or bad.
 Here the term ‘Not bad’ is not equivalent to being Good.
 As a result, it concludes that any proof showing the deteriorating condition of machinery has not been seen.
 Thus statement B becomes a part of the Negative Assurance Letter.
 In the case of Auditing, such words play a vital role in deciding the validation of financial statements.

 Negative Assurance Letter

 Companies issues a Negative Assurance letter from the auditors for several purposes.
 Issuance of this letter by the Certified Public Accountant (CPA) is only valid in America.
 In the case of the other countries, issuance by some authorized Auditor or Accountant is only acceptable.
 At the time of the public issue of equity and debt also, it is acceptable as a valid document by the public.
 It is also useful for cross-verifying illegal activities post-submission by the designated Accountant.
-Thus this document, irrespective of having negation connotation, is useful in all senses.
+Thus, irrespective of having a negation connotation, this document is useful in all senses.